Nizwa Souq (2026): A Step-By-Step Guide & What to Buy

 The main gate of Nizwa Souq, a familiar sight in Nizwa and a reminder of the market’s long history, even though visitors enter through the smaller side doors and other gates.

 A good Friday morning at Nizwa Souq starts early.
-When I arrived just after five, the first sound was the adhan calling people to prayer as the day slowly took shape.
+When I arrived just after five — eager to experience the Goat Market as it comes to life — the first sound was the adhan calling people to prayer as the day slowly took shape.

 Passing through one of the main gates, I reached the pottery section before the stalls had opened.
 Clay lanterns hung overhead, catching the early light and casting soft patterns across the floor — a quiet moment before the market fully woke up.